bekirovtimur/azure-course/README.md

 # azure-course

-Open Powershell as Administrator
+#To work with Azure in Linux Powershell (pwsh)
-Install module - Install-Module Az
+Install-Module Az
 Import-Module Az
-Your command - Connect-AzAccount should work now.
+Connect-AzAccount